Politicians call for Brexit deal vote

 - Have voters changed their minds?

-Westminster officials and ministers are currently negotiating Brexit with their counterparts in Brussels, with the UK set to leave the EU on 29 March, 2019.
+Westminster officials and ministers are currently negotiating with their counterparts in Brussels, with the UK set to leave the EU on 29 March, 2019.

 In line with the formal two-year timetable for the Brexit talks, the UK and the EU are planning on reaching a deal in the autumn, which will then be voted on by MPs in parliament.